-In this short video, we work through some great front foot batting tips that will improve your technique and make it harder for bowlers to dismiss you.
+In this short video, we work through some great front foot batting tips.
+These tips will improve your technique and make it harder for bowlers to dismiss you.

 The lessons are given by Peter Dickson from Community Sports Camps.
 Peter is currently captain of Premier Cricket Club Fitzroy Doncaster and has been involved with the Victorian Bushrangers.

-Peter has spent much of his adult life playing cricket around the world and working with children of all ages developing their sporting skills and promoting the game.
-He is passionate about all sports and believes that team sport gives children essential life skills throughout their early years.
+Peter has spent much of his adult life playing cricket around the world.
+Also, working with children of all ages developing their sporting skills and promoting the game.
+He is passionate about all sports.
+Moreover, Peter believes that team sport gives children essential life skills throughout their early years.

-Some of the topics covered in the video for front foot batting are:
+Some of the topics covered in the coaching video for front foot batting are: